Migori County: Muhuru Bay

-Cross the border at a rural post in Kopanga and enjoy the serenity of the rural folks at Suna West as they plant cassava in the fields and cross the border between Kenya and Tanzania as if the border doesn't exist.

 Flora and fauna

 Some common trees and shrubs include Bondo (Euphorbia candelabrum), Ochwoga (Carissa edulis), Mukinduri (Croton megalocarpus), Ngow (fig), Bong'u (Ficus spp.), Onera (Terminalia brownii), Toona ciliata, Ochond rateng'/Musaja (Sapium spp.), Oncoba spinosa, Terminalia catappa, and cypress.

 The birds here are varied with many records of blue flycatcher, blue-spotted wood dove, harrier hawk, bat hawk, baglafecht weaver, tawny eagle, purple grenadier, sunbird, yellow-billed stork, hadada ibis, African citril, cape turtle dove, paradise flycatcher, yellow white eye, white-browed robinchat, black-headed gonolek, and black kite among others.

 Education

 Only 15% of Migori County residents have secondary level of education or above.
 Rongo constituency has the highest share of residents with a secondary level of education or above at 19%.
 This is 7 percentage points above Kuria East constituency, which has the lowest share.

 Rongo constituency is 4 percentage points above the county average.
 Suna Central ward has the highest share of residents with a secondary level of education or above at 31%.
 This is five times Wasimbete ward, which has the lowest share of residents with a secondary level of education or above.
 Suna Central ward is 16 percentage points above the county average.

 A total of 65% of Migori County residents have a primary level of education only.
 Uriri constituency has the highest share of residents with a primary level of education only at 68%.
 This is 5 percentage points above Kuria West constituency, which has the lowest share of residents with a primary level of education only.
 Uriri constituency is 3 percentage points above the county average.
 West Kanyamkago ward has the highest share of residents with a primary level of education only at 71%.
 This is 19 percentage points above Isibania ward, which has the lowest share of residents with primary only.
 West Kanyamkago ward is 6 percentage points above the county average.

 Some 20% of Migori County residents have no formal education.
 Kuria East constituency has the highest share of residents with no formal education at 24%.
 This is 6 percentage points above Rongo constituency, which has the lowest share of residents with no formal education.
 Kuria East constituency is 4 percentage points above the county average.
 Ntimaru East ward has the highest percentage of residents with no formal education at 31%.
 This is twice Central Kamagambo ward, which has the lowest percentage of residents with no formal education.
 Ntimaru ward is 11 percentage points above the county average.